mabel-dev/opteryx/docs/SQL Reference/02 Statements.md

 FOR DATES IN date_range
 ~~~

-The `FOR` clause is a non ANSI SQL extention which filters data by the date it was recorded for.
+The `FOR` clause is a non ANSI SQL extension which filters data by the date it was recorded for.

+See [Temporality](https://mabel-dev.github.io/opteryx/SQL%20Reference/09%20Temporality/) for more information on `FOR` syntax and functionality.

 ### WHERE clause